Grish44/q2jump-global-integration/README.md

 ***
 ### Compiling
-The code should compile using windows or linux.
-Included is a makefile for linux and a visual studio solution file for Windows.
-To compile on linux, run the makefile with gcc.
-To compile on Windows, visual studio with `MSVC v140 - VS 2015 C++ build tools (v14.00)` and `Windows 8.1 SDK` should work.
-If something is missing it should tell you.
-Send us a question on our [discord](https://discord.q2jump.net) if you can't get it to work.
+The code will only compile for Linux OS (x86_64 and arm64 architectures tested) by using the provided makefile.
+Send us/me (Grish) a question on the q2jump [discord](https://discord.q2jump.net) if you can't get it to work.

 ***
 ### Global Integration